 Breakfast at Windwick Bay

 Hoxa Bay - lovely when we were there, but obviously sometimes windy!

 We say goodbye to Orkney, which we'd really loved

 We chat to fellow travellers Mary & Roger (who we first met in the Cascade Mountains, USA)

-This day will hopefully be continued in the section of Road Around Britain John O'Groats to Uig
+This day is continued in the section of Road Around Britain John O'Groats to Uig

 The A9 Kessock Bridge from Kilmuir